SellaRafaeli/gutenweed/README.md

 https://drive.google.com/drive/u/0/folders/1O1IqWuz-QyDFeiOKGY-MiIdjD7KUjWty
 ^ - Hadar's folder:

+- get in touch with leading cultivators / manufacturers / dispensers in each country
+	- list them?
+	-

+reddit:
+- get all the dispensaries
+-

 TODOs:
 - in search, if no results, show list of brands (user cards - make new erb for this, showing mostly image and below it the name) - the list of brands is users with "verified".